 Unity is strength

-The old adage ‘unity is strength’ is all the more true when it comes to countering misinformation online.
+The old adage ‘unity is strength’ is all the more true when it comes to countering disinformation online.
 For this reason, Channel Factory has built partnerships with like-minded organizations.
 We are collaborating, for instance, with the Global Alliance for Responsible Media (GARM), a global forum, established by the World Federation of Advertisers in 2019, in which advertisers and consumers work together to shape a better and more secure digital media ecosystem.
 In the aftermath of Russia’s invasion of Ukraine, we have also initiated a partnership with the Ukraine Ministry of Digital Transformation and with Google Ukraine.
-The purpose of the collaboration is to counteract misinformation on the war by promoting channels conveying verified and complete information.
+The purpose of the collaboration is to counteract disinformation on the war by promoting channels conveying verified and complete information.